ngworker/lumberjack-applicationinsights-driver/README.md

 ## Configuration

-TODO: Here it is explained how this custom driver can be configured.
 To use the Application Insights you must provide or `instrumentationKey`, or `connectionString` in the configuration object provided in `forRoot`.
 Additionally you can specify `loggingLevelConsole`.

 | Setting              | Description